rohitghatol/polymer-projects/README.md

 This project will check out following web components

-* [kinoscribe](https://github.com/rohitghatol/kinoscribe "https://github.com/rohitghatol/kinoscribe") - A Prezi like Presentation tool webcomponent but in HTML5
+* [kinoscribe](https://github.com/rohitghatol/kinoscribe "https://github.com/rohitghatol/kinoscribe") - A Impress.js like Presentation tool webcomponent but in HTML5
 * kinolayouts - Layouts for Presentations or Other Contents
 * kinoshapes - Various Shapes that you can embed in your Presentations or Other Contents